Visual-mov/Tevas-lang/doc/Tevas-reference.md

 ```

 ## Comments
-Comments are signified in Tex with the tilde character, '~'.
+Comments are signified in Tevas with the tilde character, '~'.
 All characters after the tilde on the same line will be ignored.
 ```
 ~ This is my program!
 println "Hello World"